institutedata/capstone-gmridge/README.md

 ## Design Steps:

 1. Decide on what you work on
-2. Write down your objectives in [HERE](https://gist.github.com/ballyalley-o/a10bee2762e97b1ee817d1ac03ead86e#ideas-to-talk-about-in-the-presentation)
+2. Write down your objectives in the file *objectives.md* , in the root directory of this repository.

 - Optional: Draw a wireframe of your app
 - Optional: List of [FREE APIs](https://docs.google.com/spreadsheets/d/15iDpjqyBkSse9wcN7vvQvORBvX8P_ivAjm-iKXp776Y/edit#gid=0) to integrate.

 <br>

-## Build steps:
+3. ## Build steps:

-1. Follow the link to the Github Classroom repo and clone it to your local computer (Inside the repo)
+Follow the link to the Github Classroom repo and clone it to your local computer (Inside the repo)

-1. `npx create-next-app@latest`
+3.1. `npx create-next-app@latest`
-2. When asked..
+3.2.
+When asked..
        - to provide a name for your mini project: **Yes**, *(e.g. mini-project-2)*
        - Would you like to use TypeScript with this project ? **Yes**, **HIGHLY ENCOURAGED, not required*
        - Would you like to use ESLint with this project? **Yes**